-Upon graduation, computer science students will demonstrate an:
+Upon graduation, computer science students will be able to demonstrate the following:

-- An ability to apply knowledge of computing and mathematics appropriate to the discipline; - An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution; - An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs; - 4.
-An ability to function effectively on teams to accomplish a common goal: - 5.
+- 1. An ability to apply knowledge of computing and mathematics appropriate to the discipline; - 2.
+An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution; - 3.
+An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs; - 4.
+An ability to function effectively on teams to accomplish a common goal; - 5.
 An understanding of professional, ethical, legal, security, and social issues and responsibilities; - 6.
-An ability to communicate effectively with a range of audiences; - An ability to analyze the local and global impact of computing on individuals, organizations and society;

-- 8. Recognition of the need for, and an ability to engage in, continuing professional development; - An ability to use current techniques, skills, and tools necessary for computing practices; - 10.
-An ability to use and apply current technical concepts and practices in the core information technologies - An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems - 12.
-An ability to effectively integrate IT-based solutions into the user environment - An understanding of best practices and standards and their application - 14.
-An ability to assist in the creation of an effective project plan
+An ability to communicate effectively with a range of audiences; - 7.
+An ability to analyze the local and global impact of computing on individuals, organizations and society; - 8.
+Recognition of the need for, and an ability to engage in, continuing professional development; - 9.
+An ability to use current techniques, skills, and tools necessary for computing practices; - 10.
+An ability to use and apply current technical concepts and practices in the core information technologies; - 11.
+An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems; - 12.
+An ability to effectively integrate IT-based solutions into the user environment; - 13.
+An understanding of best practices and standards and their application; - 14.
+An ability to assist in the creation of an effective project plan.